-- Lesson by lesson report cards. - Regular e-mail updates/phone calls to parents. - Pastoral Support Plans (PSPs) which involve formal fortnightly meetings with parents/carers, and setting and monitoring formal targets. - In certain circumstances, small curriculum amendments which involves a bespoke plan for an individual student agreed with the SENDCO and Head of Pastoral Care. - Year leaders should refer and lead discussion on students causing ongoing concerns a t a Behaviour review panel held at least each half term. - Year leaders help provide an on call staff provision to enable immediate response to significant incidents - Via regular scheduled meetings, Year Leaders meet with the SENDCO to identify behavioural issues which may be assessed alongside potential EBD and or mental health issues.
+- Lesson by lesson report cards. - Regular e-mail updates/phone calls to parents. - Pastoral Support Plans (PSPs) which involve formal fortnightly meetings with parents/carers, and setting and monitoring formal targets. - In certain circumstances, small curriculum amendments which involves a bespoke plan for an individual student agreed with the SENDCO and Head of Pastoral Care. - Year leaders should refer and lead discussion on students causing ongoing concerns at a Behaviour review panel held at least each half term. - Year leaders help provide an on call staff provision to enable immediate response to significant incidents. - Via regular scheduled meetings, Year Leaders meet with the SENDCO to identify behavioural issues which may be assessed alongside potential EBD and or mental health issues. - Year Leaders will visit red classes, during on call slots, where possible to be a proactive presence.